Cortex Multi Prompt

 Production use of this feature is available for specific editions only.
 Contact our sales team for more information.

 Cortex Multi Prompt is an advancement of the Cortex Completions component, with the functionality for users to add multiple user prompts in the Outputs parameter.
-With Multi Prompt, you can send multiple queries to your language model via Cortex Completions for the same dataset, without having to write a complex user prompt.
+With Cortex Multi Prompt, you can send multiple queries to your language model via Cortex Completions for the same dataset, without having to write a complex user prompt.

 Properties